Be #BearAware In and Out of...The Office!

 For more cybersecurity tips, visit Stay Safe Online, a great site produced by the National Cybersecurity Alliance

-BearAware is Baylor University's cybersecurity awareness initiative.
-Throughout the year, Information Technology Services keeps the Baylor community up to date on the latest information security threats through quarterly campus newsletters, our @BearAware twitter account and the BearAware Facebook page.
-When information security issues arise, BearAware alerts are distributed campus-wide by email and through social media.
+BearAware is Baylor's cybersecurity awareness initiative.
+Throughout the year, Baylor ITS keeps our community BearAware of the latest information on security threats through BearAware cybersecurity updates, our @BaylorITS twitter account and the Baylor ITS Facebook page (look for the #BearAware in posts).
+When information security issues arise, BearAware alerts are distributed by email and through social media.
 The goal of our initiative is to keep the Baylor community informed about the latest cybersecurity threats so that both personal and university information resources remain secure.